AliceSchuster/Udacity_Project_4/README.md

 In this use case, our goal is to reduce the number of false negatives and increase the number of true positives.
 The reason for this is, that customers who took an offer spent twice as money as customers who do not take an offer.
 As sending an offer via app is not expensive for Starbucks, the number of true negatives is not of high relevance in our case.

-The best model was Random Forrest with a recall 73% and a f2-Score 73,3%.
+The best model was Random Forrest using balanced groups: Accuracy 74,2%, Recall 73,0%, and F2-Score 73,3%)